ayush1481-ui/book-app/README.md

 Bash

 npm run dev
-The frontend application will run on http://localhost:5173.
+The application should now be running on http://localhost:5173.

 🔒 Authentication & Authorization
 This application uses a JWT-based authentication system with a role-based access control.

-User Login: Regular users can log in and access features like the shopping cart and their order history.

-Admin Login: The /admin route is used for administrators to log in and access the protected dashboard.

-Protected Routes: Custom React components (PrivateRoute and AdminRoute) are used to protect routes on the frontend based on the user's authentication status and role.
-The backend also uses middleware to ensure API endpoints are only accessible with a valid and authorized token.
+The frontend uses custom components (PrivateRoute and AdminRoute) to protect routes, while the backend uses middleware to secure API endpoints based on the token's validity and the user's role.